jdm/tiger/ROADMAP.md

 - [x] Fixed a bug where keyframes could not be dropped in the timeline dead zone
 - [x] Navigation while backtracked in undo stack no longer truncates the undo stack
 - [x] Fixed a bug where play/pause actions could cause selection inaccuracies in undo history
+- [ ] Fixed a bug where up/down arrows selected animations in case-sensitive order
+- [ ] Fixed a bug where hitboxes were ordered in case-sensitive order

 ## Tiger 0.8